msillano/tuyaDEAMON-applications/daemon.energy/README.md

 ![](https://github.com/msillano/tuyaDEAMON-applications/blob/main/pics/mainAC003.png?raw=true)

-The better solution found requires the use of node-red-contrib-tuya-smart-device ver.
+The better solution found requires the use of a `node-red-contrib-tuya-smart-device` ver.
 5.2.0 with two nodes that control the data processed by the `tuya-smart-device` node, exploiting the fact that redundant messages are `event-refresh`:

 ![](https://github.com/msillano/tuyaDEAMON-applications/blob/main/pics/mainAC002.png?raw=true)